natitati4/htb-apocalypse-2024-pwn-writeups/writeups/Maze of Mist/Maze of Mist.md

 0x000015d3 : add al, 0x24 ; ret
 ```

-* I suggest you copy the final exploit into a file (you can use printf and redirect the output to a file), and run the binary in `gdb` with the file as input, for example `run < payload`.
+* I suggest you copy the final exploit into a file (you can use printf and redirect the output to a file), and run the binary in `gdb` with the file as input, for example `run < payload_file`.
 This way you can follow along and understand how the magic happens all the way until we get a shell.
 Be sure to check [One last obstacle](#One-last-obstacle) section to overcome the trouble of pasting the payload directly.
+Remember to redriect to a file rather than pipe to 'target', and remove the `cat`.

 We need to get `eax` to be `0xb`.
 After returning from `_vuln` (which is where our ROP chain will begin) it is 0.
 If we first `xor` it with `0x5b`, and add `0x24` enough times (because it's `al`, it'll wrap around after getting to `0xff`), we can get `eax` to be `0xb`.